aidanperez2000/CS611_Arcade/out/production/CS611_Arcade/README.md

 ## How to compile and run
 ---------------------------------------------------------------------------
-1. Navigate to the directory "SlidePuzzle" in the terminal.
+1. Navigate to the directory "CS611_Arcade" in the terminal.
 2. Run the following commands:
 ```
 javac *.java
-java SlidePuzzle
+java Main
 ```